 Analysis & Reasoning – in this part, you could discuss various interpretations about this prompt and / or connect it to similar themes / concepts in United States History.

 The outline should be thorough and demonstrate an in-depth understanding of the topic and supporting evidence.

+Keep yourself organized!
+Use the checklist below to keep track of which documents you’ve chosen!